pashagolub/pgxmock/README.md

 - does not require any modifications to your source code;
 - has strict by default expectation order matching;
 - has no third party dependencies except **pgx** packages.

-## Looking for maintainers

-I do not have much spare time for this library and willing to transfer the repository ownership to person or an organization motivated to maintain it.
-Open up a conversation if you are interested.
-See #230.

 ## Install